-Whispers and scrapes, behind neatly pressed shirts, their sleeves swinging, shifting on their hangers.
+Whispers and scrapes behind neatly pressed shirts, their sleeves swinging, shifting on their hangers.
 Supernatural sounds ought to alarm me, but in the wee hours, one listless eye simply falls to the closet.
 I lick my lips and rise to my elbows.
-Across the room, a silhouette huddles and snickers, playing hide-and-seek, but missing a seeker.
+Across the room, a silhouette huddles and snickers, playing hide-and-seek.

 It was her favorite spot.
 She experimented with a few others: stretching underneath my bed, slipping into a cupboard and rattling pans, nestling inside the drier, its circular hatch closed, begging me not to turn it on as I bluffed and pondered aloud whether my clothes were dry.